ospalh/anki-addons/pages/Scalar.md

 deck or “Atomic_Mass_Scalar” for a chemistry deck.)

 For fields without
-“Scalar” in the name the behaviour stays the same, doing the character-by-character comparison.
+“Scalar” in the name the behavior stays the same, doing the character-by-character comparison.

 ### Configuration